 20 Free Petty Cash Receipt Templates (Word | PDF)

-What is Petty Cash Receipt?
+What is a Petty Cash Receipt?

-The petty cash fund is managed via petty cash receipts; when any money is withdrawn from the fund, a receipt must be issued to record the transaction.
-The petty cash receipt is also known as the petty cash voucher.
-The petty cash voucher features essential details about the transaction, including:
+The petty cash fund is managed via the receipts; when any money is withdrawn from the fund, a receipt must be issued to record the transaction.
+This receipt is also known as the petty cash voucher.

 • The recipient